 - Please refer to English language and foundation courses for different course requirements.

-- Students with A levels or IB, or those who have previously studied a recognised Bachelors or Masters degree in the UK will not require IELTS or TOEFL
+- Students with Bachelors or Masters degree in the UK will not require IELTS or an alternative qualification.

 - Students who achieve slightly below these requirements may be admitted onto a pre-sessional English course at Queen Mary.
 Please see the Entry Level Guidelines for English Language for full details.

 For further information on how to apply, please refer to: